thegetty/provenance-index-csv/README.md

-# Provenance Index CSV Exports
+# CSV exports of the Getty Provenance Index®

 The J. Paul Getty Trust (the "Trust"), operating as the Getty Research Institute, has embarked on a three-year project to redesign the current infrastructure of the [Getty Provenance Index® databases](http://www.getty.edu/research/tools/provenance/) and publish them as Linked Open Data (LOD).
 Because this is a time-consuming process, we want to enable open and convenient access to full datasets from the Getty Provenance Index® for researchers during early stages of this project, before the LOD versions are released to the public.